01 of 06

 Irani is excited to see the evolution of Indian cuisine in Atlanta, which he’s dubbed “Indian Food 2.0”.
-This new generation of Indian chefs is having fun and elevating the experience using better techniques, says Irani, highlighting Asha Gomez of Spice to Table as a prime example.
+This new generation of Indian chefs is having fun and elevating the experience using better techniques, says Irani, highlighting Asha Gomez, formerly of Spice to Table, as a prime example.

 The Best Indian Food in Atlanta: Chai Pani and Botiwalla